 A runner recently emailed me with a common concern: “Lately my legs feel very heavy and tired during my runs.
 How can I prevent that?”

 Finally, treat yourself to a deep tissue massage or do some self-massage with a foam roller or other massage tool.
+Here’s step-by-step instructions on how to foam roll your quads and calves and how to foam roll your hamstrings and IT Band.
 That may give you some immediate relief and hopefully prevent future runs with legs of lead.

 - How to Prevent and Treat Tight Calf Muscles

 - Why Do I Feel So Tired After My Long Runs?

 - How to Deal With Post-Run Muscle Soreness

 - 7 Simple Ways Runners Can Prevent Running Injuries